kuhumcst/texton/INSTALL.md

 Copy the file name of the most recent "alltables..." file to the clipboard.
 Now navigate to http://localhost:8080/texton/admin.html.
 In the text field under "Import metadata tables", paste the name of the "alltables..." file and press the "import" button.

-You are now ready to upload input to http://localhost:8080/texton/ and to compute workflows, but you cannot yet run those workflows, since many tools are still lacking.

 If you want to run Text Tonsorium on anything else but a personal computer, you must set an administrator 'password' and a 'salt' value in the file /opt/texton/BASE/metaproperties.
 Such a password/salt pair can be created in the following way: